greenina/TWIX/DP3.md

 **Task 1) Get hints which implies the item's eco-friendliness.**

+- Worked well
+  - User spoke out well what hints they found out.
+-
+  - Doesn’t know the purpose of overlaid image in the product list even after recognizing the existence of it
+  - Doesn’t scroll down in Detail Page so that doesn’t recognize GIF image and icon/short description at the bottom

 **Task 2) Put 3 items that you think are eco-friendly and one item that you think is not to the wish list**